Healthcare is more than simply looking after physical needs – all of us also have emotional, psychological and spiritual needs.

-Our team of chaplains and chaplaincy volunteers are based at The James Cook University Hospital and the Friarage Hospital.
-They visit the wards on both sites regularly and welcome requests for personal visits.
+The chaplains and chaplaincy volunteers are based at The James Cook University Hospital and the Friarage Hospital and visit the wards on both sites regularly.
+Visits are also regularly made to the community hospitals in Brotton, Redcar and Richmond.

 Support for staff